We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tea tree oil

 Tea tree oil is another promising home remedy for yeast infections.
-A 2015 study found that tea tree oil is effective in fighting off all types of Candida fungus.
+A

 To use tea tree oil for a yeast infection, pour a few drops across the top and sides of a tampon and insert the tampon into the vagina.
 Leave in place for a few hours and then remove.